Bombieri-Vinogradov for multiplicative functions, and beyond the $x^{1/2}$-barrier: Formulating the Bombieri-Vingradov Theorem for multiplicative functions

 \end{corollary}

+Note that these bounds are non-trivial since the number of $x^{\varepsilon}$-smooth integers up to $x$ is $\gg x$.
 Combining Corollary~\ref{MathResult3} with the machinery developed in~\cite{Sha}, one may prove for such multiplicative functions that their higher Gowers $U^k$-norms are $o(1)$ in progressions on average.
 This result will be stated and discussed in Section~\ref{sec:higher-uk}.